haveno-dex/haveno-docs/docs/users/connectivity/dos_protection.md

 # Denial of Service (DoS) Protection

-If your application is under sustained Denial of Service (DoS) attack, binding to a hardened [Static Tor](./static_onion.md) instance is highly recommended to resolve most issues.
+If your application is under sustained Denial of Service (DoS) attack, binding to a [hardened Tor](./hardened_tor.md) instance is highly recommended to resolve most issues.

 ## Envelope Throttling